Step 1 - Start Rust Contract

 - rename

-folder tosrc/rust-evm-test
+src/power-calculatorfolder tosrc/rust-evm-test

 mv src/power-calculator src/rust-evm-test